Quellen - Anwendungshinweise

 Figure 4.
 Embryos exposed to retinoic acid posteriorized and have shortened tails.
 (A) 64 μM (B) 32 μM (C) 16 μM (D) 8 μM (E) 4 μM (F) 2 μM (G) 1 μM (H) 0 μM (I-L) Comparison of the shape parameters calculted for each treatment.

-Using the parameters outlined in Table 3 we identified general morphological features of the embryos such as straight, circular, curved, and short.
+Use the parameters outlined in Table 3 to identifiy general morphological features of the embryos such as straight, circular, curved, and short.
 A quick view of the plate map, shown in Figure 5, gives a general idea of the morphology of embryos in each well of the 96-well plate.
 Three of the wells are excluded due to debris on the bottom of the well which affected image analysis.

 Figure 5.
 Object Shape Parameters of RA treated embryos.
 Images are divided into 4 classes: straight, circular, curved or short based upon the parameters outlined in Table 3.